-The Plan for the Manhattan Waterfront, issued by DCP in 1993, is a detailed study of Manhattan's waterfront conducted in conjunction with the New York City Comprehensive Waterfront Plan.
-DCP's 1992 Comprehensive Waterfront Plan reviewed the state of the city's waterfront and articulated a long-range vision that includes increased public recreational use of the waterfront.
+The Plan for the Manhattan Waterfront, issued by the New York City Department of City Planning (DCP) in 1993, is a detailed study of Manhattan's waterfront conducted in conjunction with the New York City Comprehensive Waterfront Plan.
+DCP's 1992 Comprehensive Waterfront Plan reviewed the state of the City's waterfront and articulated a long-range vision that includes increased public recreational use of the waterfront.
 The Comprehensive Waterfront Plan envisioned a public esplanade along the entire length of Manhattan's waterfront.
 The Plan for the Manhattan Waterfront included detailed recommendations for the creation of a continuous esplanade on the project site and around the rest of Manhattan.